Meet our Team

-Zoë Byers is the Executive Assistant at Reaching HOPE.
+Zoë Byers (she/her) is the Executive Assistant at Reaching HOPE.
 She earned her B.A. in Political Science and Communication from the University of Colorado Boulder in May of 2020.
 Throughout her undergraduate studies, Zoë has worked for a number of nonprofits, gaining experience in fundraising, social media management, event-planning, and database development.
 She is passionate about providing the administrative support needed to maintain and expand trauma therapy programs available at Reaching HOPE, in addition to supporting Reaching HOPE's clinical team in order to cultivate a working environment that fosters healing, outreach, prevention, and empowerment.